FullByte/FullByte.github.io/docs/games/boardgames/chessacre/index.md

 A figure can only move once per turn.

 - Figures move just like in [regular chess](https://en.wikipedia.org/wiki/Chess#Movement) across the 8x8 board.
-- If you move a figure that has an ability (explode or convert) you may use this ability after moving.
+- If you move a figure that has an ability (explode or convert) you may use this ability within this action after moving.
 - If you initially move a figure from the recruitment line the figure must stay within the red-lined spawn quarter.

-Recruited figures must stay within their spawn quarter.
+Recruited figures must stay within their spawn quarter when initialy moving.

 - Figures in the recruitment zone may attack enemy figures as a first move if in range (spawn quarter).